 Listen, I'm not pushing casseroles here.
-There are plenty of awesome one dish, one skillet, one pan meals out there that aren't casseroles per se.
+There are plenty of awesome one dish, one skillet, one pan meals out there that aren't casseroles, per se.
 I count this as one of those.
 I call it a bake.
 You could also call it a gratin (since it's baked in a lovely gratin dish).

 In this bake, there's no soupy base holding everything together, no layer of gooey cheese or sauce to create that classic casserole situation.
 Just delicious, simple ingredients baked together and ready to enjoy.

-You'll see in the recipe it's simply fresh salmon, a mix of potatoes, some sharp and zesty feta cheese and dill that make this dish shine.
-I used a mix of potatoes for several reasons.
-First they all have different flavors and they also have different textures when baked.
+You'll see in the recipe it's simply fresh pink salmon, a mix of potatoes, some sharp and zesty feta cheese and dill that make this dish shine.
+This is truly the best salmon dish in the oven.

-The sweet potatoes are a no-brainer.
-Creamy, sweet and packed with vitamins, they are a go-to ingredient for me.
-But I didn't want to many in this bake, since they may be overpowering.
+Creamy, sweet and packed with vitamins, sweet potatoes are a go-to ingredient for me.
+Sweet potatoes and salmon are delicious, but I didn't want too many in this bake, since they may be overpowering.

 The Yukon Gold and baby red potatoes keep their shape when baked and add both a waxy soft and rich potato-y flavor.
 The mix is truly key to this fun recipe.

 Easy Dinner Potato Salmon Bake gets your weeknight meal on the table with little effort.
 It's so good you'll see it disappears with just as little effort!

 I wanted the dish to be healthy and not heavy, yet satisfying and flavorful.
 Sharp feta cheese helps give a balance and creaminess to the dish without the fat of a heavy cream base.
 Fresh dill packs a flavor punch without added calories, and helps the salmon shine and gives that boost of live green loveliness.
 A few crunchy breadcrumbs are perfect on each bite.